-In 2015, DAGCT started operating in the Southern area of the GLC, based out of Sabi Game Park and targeting the greatest threatened area in order to create a buffer zone between KNP and the poaching syndicates who operated on Kruger’s doorstep.
+DAG started operating in the southern area of the GLC in 2015 (until August 2018), based out of Sabi Game Park.
+We targeted the greatest threatened area in order to create a buffer zone between KNP and the poaching syndicates who operated on Kruger’s doorstep.

-A tremendous 75% decrease in rhino poaching activity has been experienced in areas of operation.
-Furthermore, in all areas of operation, DAGCT has zeroed elephant and bush-meat poaching while only losing one Rhino to poaching in its last 18 months of operation.
+A tremendous 75% decrease in rhino poaching activity was experienced in areas of operation.
+Furthermore, in all areas of operation, DAG zeroed elephant and bush-meat poaching while only losing one rhino to poaching in its last 18 months of operation.

-In 2013, rhino were declared extinct in Mozambique.
-Fast forward to 2017 and one can find a healthy population of rhino in areas controlled and managed by DAGCT.
-Over 50 poachers and 30 firearms were apprehended, all of which had the potential of killing dozens of wildlife throughout the area had they not been caught.
+In 2013, rhinos were declared extinct in Mozambique.
+Fast forward to 2017 and one can find a healthy population of rhino in areas controlled and managed by DAG.